chilusoft/wealth-wave/README.md

 **Your privacy is our top priority.
 What happens on your phone, stays on your phone.**

+### 🔥 Firewall Test - Prove It Yourself!

+**Don't just take our word for it - verify it yourself:**

+You can block Wealth Wave's internet access using any mobile firewall app (NetGuard, AFWall+, etc.) and the app will **continue to work perfectly**.
+This proves that no data ever leaves your device.

+Try it:
+1. Install a firewall app (e.g., NetGuard from F-Droid)
+2. Block Wealth Wave's internet access completely
+3. Use the app normally - all features work!

+**See [PRIVACY.md](PRIVACY.md) for our complete privacy policy.**

 ## 📱 Installation Instructions

 ### Option 1: Download from Releases